 The AGA does not approve thermal mass flow meters for custody transfer.
 However, there are many industrial and utility applications where thermal mass flow meters are very appropriate:

-- Greenhouse Gas Reporting – To meet EPA requirements users must report greenhouse gas emissions from various combustion operations and other sources.
-One easy way to report GHG emissions from a combustion source is to measure and totalize the natural gas consumption, then using the EPA formulas, convert the use into GHG emissions.
+- Greenhouse Gas Reporting – To meet EPA requirements, users must report greenhouse gas emissions from various combustion operations and other sources.
+One easy way to report GHG emissions from a combustion source is to measure and totalize natural gas consumption.
+Using the EPA formulas, convert the use into GHG emissions.
 More information can be on Greenhouse Gas Emissions Monitoring.

 - Submetering – A facility with multiple combustion sources may wish to monitor the flow rate to each source through submetering.
 Submetering helps evaluate the efficiency of the different combustion operations or may be used for internal billing to various departments.

 - Time of Day Usage – Many flow meters provide the total flow over a given period.
 Gas utility companies use thermal mass flow meters in their pipelines to obtain a real-time natural gas flow rate at different locations.
 This information helps evaluate the capabilities of the existing pipeline system and provides information for determining future growth and modifications.
 For more information, visit Natural Gas Distribution (Non-Custody Transfer Applications).

 For these applications, thermal mass flow meters provide:

 - Easy installation

 - Direct mass flow measurement and not sensitive to changes in gas pressure or temperature

 - Ability to measure flow rates lower than other flow instrumentation